syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ---

 # Getting started with MAUI Calendar (SfCalendar)
-This section explains the steps required to add the [calendar](https://www.syncfusion.com/maui-widgets/maui-calendar) widget.
+In this section explains the steps required to add the [calendar](https://www.syncfusion.com/maui-widgets/maui-calendar) widget.
 This section covers only basic features needed to get started with Syncfusion Calendar.

 ## Creating an application using the .NET MAUI Calendar

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfCalendar to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Calendar](https://www.nuget.org/packages/Syncfusion.Maui.Calendar) and then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.Calendar` in XAML or C# code.